HelleBenjamin/esp-os/README.md

 # ESP-OS
 ![Logo of ESP-CF](https://github.com/Pepe-57/esp-os/blob/main/esp-os_logo.jpeg)
 An operating system that is designed for microcontrollers.
 Written in C++.
 Successor of [Esp-cf](https://github.com/Pepe-57/esp-cf).
+It's recommended to download from [the releases](https://github.com/Pepe-57/esp-os/releases).
 ## Compatibility
 - Tested and fully working on ESP8266.
 - Needs modded kernel for other microcontrollers.